 Rather than spinning their wheels trying to obtain new business, the company was able to spend more time nurturing existing customers, thus increasing their lifetime ROI significantly.
 After all, once customers make an initial purchase from a company, there is a 60% chance they will make another purchase.
 Focusing on customer retention continues to be a major aspect of this company’s success.

 Finally, they saw the marketing ROI lift they had been waiting for.
-In our first year working with them, this company saw their marketing ROI increase 300%.
+In our first year working with them, this company saw its marketing ROI increase 300%.

 Companies like this one, especially companies that already understand the importance of marketing, can benefit greatly from committing to a comprehensive marketing plan based on the principles of inbound marketing.